 With our guide, we hope your trip to New York will be a fun and budget-friendly one too.
 If any of these attractions have inspired you to book a city break be sure to tell us in the comments below and even better, if you have discovered any other great Free things to do in NYC (or even if they are not!), let us know in the comments below.

-And if you liked this guide, be sure to check out our other Free Things to do Guides for London, Paris, Las Vegas and other major (expensive) cities and share this guide with folks who you know are headed to New York City!
+And if you liked this guide, please share this guide with folks who you know are headed to New York City!
 Click the symbols in the sharebar to share via Facebook, Twitter, Flipboard and Pinterest (there are a few hidden Pinterest images in there too!)

 READY MORE USA TRAVEL INSPIRATION?
 YOU MIGHT BE INTERESTED IN THESE TRAVEL TIPS, TRAVEL ARTICLES, DESTINATION GUIDES, TRAVELER RESOURCES AND RELATED POSTS ABOUT OTHER AMAZING CITIES IN NORTH AMERICA: